sheysyn/NFS_UGs_and_MW_clutch_trainer/README.md

 >If it says "Started," try pressing your key bindings in-game.

->You also have "Zero shifting delay" in cheat engine window, you can toggle it to remove delay between shifts or return it to how it was before.
-It's very noticeable in both parts of Undergound, but in Most Wanted I didn't notice much of a difference, so the feature isn't there, because it doesn't really make much sense (game already uses zero shifting delay, yes in game it sound like it isn't but you still gain speed while engine producing no sound).
+>You also have "Zero shifting delay" in Cheat Engine window, to remove delay between shifts or restore it to its original state.
+It's very noticeable in both parts of Undergound, but in Most Wanted I didn't notice much of a difference, so the feature isn't there, because it doesn't really make much sense (the game already uses zero shifting delay; although it sounds like it isn't, you still gain speed while the engine produces no sound).

 >That's it — enjoy!